postfixadmin/postfixadmin/VIRTUAL_VACATION/PHP_README.md

 ```

 The complete check validates PHP, extensions, effective PostfixAdmin
-configuration, database connectivity, the five required tables, and SMTP
+configuration, database connectivity, the five required tables, and the
-connectivity.
-It also displays the effective Vacation domain inherited from
+configured SMTP or `sendmail` delivery path.
+It also displays the effective
-PostfixAdmin or selected by the optional `[vacation]` override.
-It does not
+Vacation domain inherited from PostfixAdmin or selected by the optional
-send a message.
+`[vacation]` override.
+It does not send a message.

 ## 10. Send a simple SMTP test